-The amount of cryptocurrency that can be mined from a single device is rather miniscule, but when cryptojacking software reaches hundreds of thousands of devices, it becomes very lucrative.
-Plus it entails zero cost for the hacker.
+The amount of cryptocurrency that can be mined from a single device is rather minuscule, but when cryptojacking software reaches hundreds of thousands of devices, it becomes very lucrative.
+Plus, it entails zero cost for the hacker.

 That’s precisely why cryptojacking is far more common than you might think.
 The Federal Trade Commission warns against it, urging users to be mindful of “scammers using your computer as their virtual ATM.”
 In 2017, Fortune declared cryptojacking the “next big cybersecurity threat.”
 Even Cristiano Ronaldo’s official website has fallen victim to cryptojacking, with dubious code capable of mining Monero surfacing a couple of years ago.

-Cryptojacking isn’t likely to magically disappear anytime soon, and hackers may well come up with even more ingenious methods to extract our system resources for their benefit.
-However, as long as you remain cautious and alert, it’s certainly possible to avoid the deleterious effects.
+Cryptojacking isn’t likely to magically disappear anytime soon, and hackers may come up with even more ingenious methods to extract our system resources for their benefit.
+However, as long as you remain cautious and alert, you can avoid becoming a cryptojacking victim.

-On the flipside, if you want to share some of your excess computing resources to help a good cause, then check out Donate Your Tab.
+On the flip side, if you want to share some of your excess computing resources to help a good cause, check out Donate Your Tab.

 Whether cryptojacking is legal or illegal depends entirely on the situation.
 For example, if a cryptojacker has hacked into a user’s hardware or cloud infrastructure without their knowledge, cryptojacking in this case would be considered illegal.
 However, if a user or even a company has permitted a cryptojacker to use their device or resources for mining crypto, then, cryptojacking in this instance is not considered illegal.

 Cryptojacking occurs because mining crypto is a profitable activity.
 However, mining crypto uses a large amount of computational power, energy, and equipment, which can be costly.
 Thus, cryptojackers use the resources of other people to save costs on mining and earn a higher profit.